TeskaLabs/asab-webui/doc/asab-config.md

 ## Setup

-Before using this component in your project, `react-simple-tree-menu` must be installed and added into the project's `package.json` file:
+Before using this component in your project, `react-simple-tree-menu` and `react-hook-form` must be installed and added into the project's `package.json` file:

 ```
 yarn add react-simple-tree-menu
+yarn add react-hook-form
 ```